 You can still see the ancient walls and buildings that have stood here for centuries.
 Take a day trip to Mycenae from Athens to find out what the fuss is all about!

-The archaeological site of Mycenae is located on the eastern edge of the Peloponnese, not far from the town of Nafplio.
-The journey from Athens to Mycenae is straightforward and scenic.
+Mycenae is about 130 kilometers southwest of Athens, with the archaeological site located on the eastern edge of the Peloponnese, not far from the town of Nafplio.

 Your day trip to Mycenae begins after breakfast with a pick-up from your hotel.
 A scenic drive follows, winding along country roads and crossing the Corinth Canal onto the Peloponnese Peninsula.